 Teatrotaller, (Spanish for "Theater-workshop"), was founded in 1993 by a group of enthusiastic and energetic students in the Cornell campus.
 With the idea of preserving and promoting Spanish, Latin American and Latino cultures through theater, Teatrotaller has devoted itself to the production of plays in Spanish and "Spanglish."
-Now, nearly 25 years later, Teatrotaller holds a well earned reputation for excellence in artistic performances.
-Teatrotaller has also performed internationally in Leige, Belgium; Puebla, Chiapas, and Mexico City, Mexico; Jerusalem; Quito, Ecuador and Toronto, Canada as well as locally (New York City, Boston, and Philadelphia).
+Now, over 25 years later,with more than 80 productions to its credit, Teatrotaller holds a well earned reputation for excellence in artistic performances.
+In addition to its regular performances in Cornell University, Teatrotaller has also performed nationally at many locations throughout the USA, and internationally in Europe, Latin America, and South Asia..

 If you represent a university, you can invite the group to your campus!